Petraea/dagobah-training/sessions/04-tool-shed/ex-tool-management.md

 ## Task 2
 * Install [`devteam/freebayes`](https://toolshed.g2.bx.psu.edu/view/devteam/freebayes/) from MTS in revision `22:99684adf84de` into new section 'Freebayes' using TS dependencies.

+Hints:
-Hint: Note the revision, it is NOT the latest.
+- Note the revision, it is NOT the latest.
+- If you did not set `tool_config_file` and `tool_dependency_dir` in the production basics session, you'll need to do it now.

 ---
 ## Task 3